W7k-J/W7k-J.github.io/w7kTools/WallSwaper.md

 ![WallSwapIcon](/images/Tools/WallSwap/WallSwap.png)

-The purpose of this tool is to allow user to create shortcuts for <strong>Location Line</strong>.
+The purpose of this tool is to allow users to create shortcuts for <b>Wall Location Line</b>.
 From my personal experience (and from discussions with many fellow Revit Users) changing location line of a wall easily breaks the person's flow.

 ## How to use it